 If you want to halt the further progress of Muscular Dystropy and recover faster, you are right place.
 Treatment of Muscular Dystrophy at Welling Clinic includes our specially formulated Homeopathy medicines of Muscular Dystrophy can help you recover faster and permanently.
 The treatment protocol has been developed after exhaustive in-house research in the last 12 years.
-You too can be benefitted by our expertise in the treatment of Muscular Dystrophy.
+You too can be benefitted from our expertise in the treatment of Muscular Dystrophy.